 As one of the best grape growing regions in the world, wine lovers, specifically lovers of red wine, will be in heaven in the Bordeaux region.
 Basing yourself in the city of Bordeaux is a good choice and worth a visit even if you’re not a wine lover.
 The city’s grand architecture is very impressive with squares surrounded by beautiful 18th century architecture and fountains adjourned with statues.
 Once you are out of the city there are vineyards aplenty with friendly cellar doors for you to do some tasting.

 Read More: Planning a trip around France?
-Let me help you with our Best of France two week itinerary.
+Let me help you with my Best of France two week itinerary or 10 day itinerary.

 This fortified town sits atop a hill looking down over the city’s new town.
 The town dates back to Neolithic times and was occupied by Romans in around 100 BC.
 These days it is mostly for the tourists and while it is a tad on the touristy side, it is a very cool place.
 Take a walk on top of the city walks, wander the medieval streets lined with artisan stores, have a bite to eat in one of the many restaurants selling the local specialty, casoulette and check out the palace with spectacular views over the surrounding countryside.